apify/apify-docs/content/academy/anti_scraping/techniques/captchas.md

 ## Wrap up

 In this course, you've learned about some of the most common (and some of the most advanced) anti-scraping techniques.
 Keep in mind that as the web (and technology in general) evolves, this section of the **Anti scraping** course will evolve as well.
+In the [next section]({{@link anti_scraping/proxies.md}}), we'll be discussing one of the most crucial parts of web scraping and web-automation: how to properly leverage proxies to avoid many of the anti-scraping techniques that were discussed in this section.